wooorm/markdown-rs/readme.md

 Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.

+An aspect related to XSS for security is syntax errors: markdown itself has no syntax errors.
+Some syntax extensions (specifically, only MDX) do include syntax errors.
+For that reason, `micromark_with_options` returns `Result<(), String>`, of which the error is a simple string indicating where the problem happened, what occurred, and what was expected instead.
+Make sure to handle your errors when using MDX.

 Another security aspect is DDoS attacks.
 For example, an attacker could throw a 100mb file at micromark, in which case it’s going to take a long while to finish.